Faculty Scholarly Activity

 Faculty Requirement: All faculty must participate in scholarly activity methods in addition to peer-reviewed publications.

-Faculty are encouraged to assist residents in the completion of their scholarly activity project, preferably serving in a leadership capacity (PI/co-PI).
-Educational content on the research process and patient safety/quality improvement is provided by KCU-GME Coordinators of Scholarly Activity and Quality and Safety Education during resident didactic time.
+Faculty are encouraged to assist residents/fellows in the completion of their scholarly activity project, preferably serving in a leadership capacity (PI/co-PI).
+The educational content on the research process and patient safety/quality improvement are provided by KCU-GME Coordinators of Scholarly Activity and Quality and Safety Education during the didactic time.
 For more information, faculty can contact email@example.com.